File IQ Installation for AWS EC2

 Authentication and authorization to your organization’s Nasuni Management Console to configure the File IQ for your environment.

-Authentication and authorization into your organization’s Nasuni Orchestration Center account to retrieve your File IQ Serial Number and Authorization Code, and to configure the File IQ.
+Authentication and authorization to your organization’s Nasuni Portal or Nasuni Orchestration Center account to retrieve your File IQ Serial Number and Authorization Code, and to configure the File IQ.

 Volumes List